Workers Feel Secure in Their Current Role

 Key Findings

-The headlines that define the Q1 2026 American workforce
+Four headlines from the Q2 2026 American workforce

 Job Satisfaction IndexMeasuring contentment with current employers, expected tenure, stress levels, work environment fit, and compensation adequacy. |